eeGuoJun/AAAI2016/README.md

 # AAAI2016
 Discriminative Analysis Dictionary Learning

-When running the source code, we recomend to pre-process data via 'normcols.m'.
+When running the source code, we recomend to pre-process data via 'normcols.m'.^M

 Please cite our work if you find these resources helpful.